Categories

 Some of the building blocks of Longlegs, written and directed by Osgood Perkins, are also used in We’re All Going to the World’s Fair: A creepypasta aesthetic where uncanniness and quasi-reality are the root of the unease: The sense that the world that we’re looking at is not quite right, not quite human.
 The story logic doesn’t operate rationally, but in the manner of a half-waking dream.
 In World’s Fair, that distortion is captured on laptop screens and is very much the point.
 There, it is in service of a noodling character study with flashes of creepiness rather than an outright crime-thriller-horror yarn, and it gives the movie purpose.
 But in Longlegs, this pseudo-dreamy tone and look are an outright detriment, the result of flailing writing and repetitive production.

 The story follows Harker’s investigation of Longlegs (Nicholas Cage), and before long, that splinters into a second case of deducing Longlegs’ accomplice.
 Perkins takes a cue from The Silence of the Lambs and keeps its villain regularly onscreen for very tiny intervals so his presence is felt but is never too familiar.
 Cage’s makeup and prosthetics are totally inhuman, halfway between Jigsaw and Jeff the Killer, always sickening and unnerving.
 And you probably don’t need me to tell you that Cage goes all in to being a deranged freak.
-Sometimes I worry I take Cage for granted, so I try to appreciate his intense and strange face-melters when I can, and that certainly applies in Longlegs.
+Sometimes I worry I take Cage for granted, so I try to appreciate his face-melters when I can, and that certainly applies in Longlegs.

 Harker is paired with the more seasoned Agent Carter (Blair Underwood).
 Their investigation is built around Harker’s “intuition” — a psychic connection she has with the case that is mostly forgotten after the first act when a parallel explanation for her understanding of Longlegs’ behavior is provided: that Harker has a past experience, perhaps repressed, with the murderer.